Kotkoa/my-cv/index.md

 components met rigorous testing standards.
 Additionally, I contributed to creating email layouts and marketing landing pages, effectively meeting the diverse needs of marketing.

+- Developed and implemented new features and components using React, enhancing user interface and experience.
+- Engaged in debugging and collaborative problem-solving to improve API functionality and achieve app requirements.
+- Initiated and maintained continuous collaboration with backend developers for API design discussions, facilitating faster feature implementation.
+- Conducted code reviews and component testing to ensure compliance with Jira tasks and project requirements.
+- pearheaded the refactoring of components to align with Figma designs, ensuring high fidelity and consistency.
+- Created multiple forms with React forms, JSONForms, and Yup-validation.
+- Provided an integrating queries and mutations by Apollo GraphQL API for efficient data handling.
+- Designed email layout templates and marketing landing pages using Next.js, meeting strategic business and marketing objectives.
+- Ensured quality and reliability of components by implementing Jest unit tests and utilizing Cypress for end-to-end testing.

 **Frontend Developer - Contractor**
 Yara International, Singapore - Remote